 - Current Year Manure Applications & Application Dates

 - Estimated Nitrogen Fertilizer Price ($/lb of N)

 The Adapt-N program will then import all relevant soil information and overlay weather data to calculate nitrogen uptake and loss.
 Users can modify inputs to see how different decisions on fertilizer source, placement, or timing affect crop uptake and loss.

-Rosetree staff can provide modeling on a whole field level for those looking to make a flat-rate sidedress application or monitor nitrogen levels through the season.
-For farms looking to make variable rate applications, Adapt-N can provide variable rate recommendations based on sub-field management zones created in our Data Management Services.
+Rosetree staff can provide modeling on a whole field level for those looking to make a flat-rate side-dress application or monitor nitrogen levels through the season.
+Adapt-N can provide variable rate recommendations based on sub-field management zones created in our Data Management Services for farms looking to make variable rate applications.